daleconboy/endor-labs/README.md

 ### API data fetching and mutation

-Initial data fetching takes place in the two contexts for tags and todos at which point it is store to state and made available for downstream consumers of the contexts.
+Initial data fetching takes place in the two contexts for tags and todos at which point it is stored to state and made available for downstream consumers of the contexts.

 Additionally the app is set up so that the toto UI won't render until all data is received.
 A simple "Loading..." indicator renders in the meantime.

 ### Styling

 CSS Modules were used exclusively for styling.
-The provide multiple benefits such as styling safety via their scoped classnames, none of the performance problems that css-in-js solutions have, ease of access and application in the TSX files, and they are also supported out of the box by Vite.
+They provide multiple benefits such as styling safety via their scoped classnames, none of the performance problems that css-in-js solutions have, ease of access and application in the TSX files, and they are also supported out of the box by Vite.

 Additionally PostCSS used in conjunction with CSS Modules can be quite powerful.
 However, it was not needed for this project.